OpenInterpreter/open-interpreter/fix-enable-long-paths/README.md

-Certainly!
-Here's the README document with some interactive emojis added:

----

 # Enable Long Paths on Windows 🚀

 This repository contains a script to enable Long Paths support on Windows.
 Long Paths are useful for working with file paths exceeding the standard 260-character limit in Windows.